AnshumanTripathi/anshumantripathi.github.io/content/blog/zanzibar-1.md

 ## Consistency Model
 To maintain the consistency of changes to ACLs, Zanzibar must respect the order in which users modify the ACLs and object contents to avoid unexpected sharing of the data.
-The task here is to prevent the "new enemy" problem which can arise when the order in the permissions are read are is not aligned with in the order of chanegs in the permission.
+The task here is to prevent the “new enemy” problem that can arise when the order in the permissions are read is not aligned with the order of changes in the permission.
 [Read more about the new enemy problem in the [Authzed Blog](https://authzed.com/blog/new-enemies)]

 Preventing the “new enemy” problem requires Zanzibar to understand and respect the causal ordering between ACL or content updates, including updates on different ACLs or objects and those coordinated via channels invisible to Zanzibar.
-Hence Zanzibar must provide two key consistency properties: external consistency and snapshot reads with bounded staleness.
+Hence, Zanzibar must provide two fundamental consistency properties: external consistency, and snapshot reads with bounded staleness.

-To maintain its constiency acorss mutliple transactions Zanzibar adds a timestamp to causally related changes i.e., changes that happen one after the other.
-With causally meaningful timestamps, any two changes x, y which happen one after the other such that their respective timestamps are T{{< sub "x">}} < T{{< sub "y">}}, then any reads at or after T{{< sub "y">}} will include the changes done at T{{< sub  "x">}}
+To maintain consistency across multiple transactions, Zanzibar adds a timestamp to causally related changes, i.e., changes that happen one after the other.
+With causally meaningful timestamps, any two changes x, y which occur one after the other such that their respective timestamps are T{{< sub "x">}} < T{{< sub "y">}}, then any reads at or after T{{< sub "y">}} will include the changes done at T{{< sub "x">}}

-Any reads happnening in the Zanzibar system are done from a read snapshot and to avoid applying old ACLs to new contents, the ACL check evaluation snapshot must not be staler than the causal timestamp assigned ot the content update, which means any content update done at timestmp T{{< sub "c" >}}, snapshot read one at any time ≥ T{{< sub "c" >}} will include the changes done in T{{< sub "c" >}}.
+Any reads happening in the Zanzibar system are done from a read snapshot, and to avoid applying old ACLs to new contents, the ACL check evaluation snapshot must not be staler than the causal timestamp assigned to the content update, which means any content update done at timestamp T{{< sub "c">}}, snapshot read one at any time ≥ T{{< sub "c">}} will include the changes done in T{{< sub "c">}}.

-To avoid evaluating checks for new contents using stale ACLs, one could try to always evaluate at the latest snapshot such that the check result reflects all ACL writes up to the check call.
-However, such evaluation would require global data synchronization with highlatency round trips and limited availability [^1].
+To avoid evaluating checks for new contents using stale ACLs, one could try to continually evaluate at the latest snapshot such that the check result reflects all ACL writes up to the check call.
+However, such evaluation would require global data synchronization with high latency round trips and limited availability [^1].

-To achieve this Zanzibar setup in Google uses Spanner to store ACLs.
-[Google Cloud Spanner](https://cloud.google.com/spanner?hl=en) is a globally available database which provides a TrueTime mechanism.
+The Zanzibar setup in Google uses Spanner to store ACLs to achieve this.
+[Google Cloud Spanner](https://cloud.google.com/spanner?hl=en) is a globally available database with a TrueTime mechanism.
 Spanner assigns each version change with a microsecond resolvable timestamp to reflect the causal ordering of the changes.
-ACL check is done at a signle snapshot timestamp across multiple database reads so that all writes with timestamp increment the check snapshot and only those writes are visbile to the ACL check.
+ACL check is done at a single snapshot timestamp across multiple database reads so that all writes with timestamp increment the check snapshot, and only those writes are visible to the ACL check.

-Zanzibar follows the following protocol to allow checks to be evaluated on already relicated data:
+Zanzibar follows the following protocol to allow checks to be evaluated on already replicated data:

 1. A Zanzibar client requests an opaque consistency token called a *zookie* for each content version when a content modification is about to be saved.
 Zanzibar encodes the current *global timestamp* and does an atomic write on the client machine to store the zookie.
-It should be obeserved that content change check is only done when the content is changed.
+It should be observed that a content change check is only done when the content is changed.
 It needs to only happen once in the update transaction.
-2. The client sends the zookie in subsequent ACL check requests to ensure that the check snapshot as latest as the timestamp in the content version.
+2. The client sends the zookie in subsequent ACL check requests to ensure the check snapshot is as latest as the content version’s timestamp.

 ## Namespace Configuration

 Namespace configurations define relations of the ACL objects in Zanzibar.
-According to the Zanzibar's research paper [^1]
+According to the Zanzibar’s research paper [^1]

-> A namespace configura- tion specifies its relations as well as its storage parameters.
-Each relation has a name, which is a client-defined string such as viewer or editor, and a relation config.
-Storage pa- rameters include sharding settings and an encoding for object IDs that helps Zanzibar optimize storage of integer, string, and other object ID formats.
+> A namespace configuration specifies its relations as well as its storage parameters.
+Each relation has a name, a client-defined string such as viewer or editor, and a relation config.
+Storage parameters include sharding settings and an encoding for object IDs that helps Zanzibar optimize the storage of integer, string, and other object ID formats.

-This means a namespace defines how ACL objects relations are defined and stored in Zanzibar.
+This means a namespace defines how ACL object relations are defined and stored in Zanzibar.

-For example if a system has roles "Viewer", "Editor" and "Owner".
-If a user is defined as an owner then adding a relation tuple for all three roles is redundant and wasteful.
-To improve this, namespaces can rewrite the ACL policies based on these roles.
+For example, if a system has roles “Viewer,” “Editor,” and “Owner,.”
+If a user is defined as an owner, adding a relation tuple for all three roles is redundant and wasteful.
+Namespaces can rewrite the ACL policies based on these roles to improve this.
 Here is an example taken from the paper

 ```
 name: "doc"